National Housing Day 2023

 With nesto, it’s stress-free

-If we compare the decades gone by to the situation that is resonating today, we would find that homeownership is a tougher goal to attain for the average Canadian today.
-Between the 1950s and the 1980s, there were many examples of families who bought their homes in Toronto.
-In those formidable years, this goal of homeownership was still very new, and typically families were buying for about 3 times their household income.
+If we compare decades past to the situation today, homeownership is a much tougher goal to reach for the average Canadian.
+Between the 1950s and 1980s, there were many examples of families who bought their homes in Toronto on modest incomes.

-- Say in the 50s you might have bought an average Toronto home in the range of $12K to 15K with an annual income of $6K annually so the factor would be close to 2 or 2.5 times your income.
-The high-end home in the city will run you about $30K and likely your income would be in the upper echelons of $10K or more.
-Again about 3 times your income for those times – if you bought in say Forest Hill or Moore Park.
+- In the 50s, you might have bought the average Toronto home in the $12-15K range with an annual income of $3-6K annually.
+This would have been around 3-4x your annual salary.
+A high-end home in the city would have run you about $30K, and your annual income would likely be in the upper range of $10K or more, keeping in line with the 3x income projection.

-- Today the home market is quite different.
+Today, the housing market is quite different.
 The average household income nationally is just over $75K.
-The average house price has come down quite a bit since BoC started increasing rates due to inflationary pressure, but still currently starts at $644,000.
-This house price to household income ratio now sits at 8.6 times.
-This increasing factor is making house buying unaffordable.
+The average home price has decreased since the BoC started increasing rates due to inflationary pressure.
+Homes in Canada now sit at an average of $731,100.

-Typically, renters would exit the rental market once they have saved enough for a down payment to become homeowners.
-However, surging rates have made it difficult for many people to get stress-tested to qualify for a mortgage loan.
+Typically, renters would exit the rental market once they have saved enough for a down payment and become homeowners.
+However, surging interest rates have made it difficult for many to get stress-tested and qualify for a mortgage loan.

-People are either sticking with renting or staying on the sidelines.
-This has created double the demand for rental units.
+Most are continuing to rent and remain sitting on the sidelines.
+This has created more demand for rental units.
 To add fuel to the fire, ongoing increases in mortgage rates, which directly influence mortgage carrying costs, have made owning investment properties costlier.
 Homeowners with rentals and no rent control can now pass these increasing costs on to their tenants, driving up rental prices.

 In this way, Canadian housing is situated in a precarious cycle centred around the supply and demand of housing.
-Currently, the demand for housing outweighs the supply significantly, and the decline in housing affordability has pushed more people towards renting in a market where the availability of rental properties is reduced, as investors exit the market.
-Demand curves even higher as supply dwindles and we end up in a market where it is too costly for anyone trying to find affordable housing, whether they are buying or renting.
+Currently, the demand for housing significantly outweighs supply.
+The decline in housing affordability has pushed more people towards renting in a market where the availability of rental properties is reduced as investors exit the market.

-The impact of housing insecurity is affecting marginalized people more than it ever has, its scope growing to now include the middle class as well.
-People making 6 figures in major cities are spending upward of half their after-tax income on housing, a significant leap from the 30% that is considered “affordable.”
+Housing insecurity affects marginalized people more than ever, and its scope is growing to include the middle class.
+Those making 6 figures in major cities are spending upward of half their after-tax income on housing, a significant leap from the 30% considered “affordable.”

 Homelessness in Canada and the Effectiveness of the National Housing Strategy

 Additionally, the issue of chronic homelessness spans the intersection of various other social issues beyond housing accessibility.
-Unemployment, mental health, social isolation, and substance abuse surround chronic homelessness, but cannot be resolved without the security of housing as a basic human need.
+Unemployment, mental health, social isolation, and substance abuse surround chronic homelessness but cannot be resolved without the security of housing as a basic human necessity.

-As a national lender, it’s in nesto’s interest that more people can afford to have a roof over their heads.
-We will continue to shed light and be a voice on this issue as we believe that making homes affordable will benefit everyone.
-Industry benefits as there will be more supply for sales providing for the long-term growth of the businesses that service the mortgage and housing industries.
+As a national lender, we will continue to shed light and be a voice on this issue as we believe that making homes affordable will benefit everyone.

-We believe that the lack of housing supply is the #1 risk to our National Housing Strategy and National Housing Act goals.
+At nesto, we believe the lack of housing supply is the #1 risk to the National Housing Strategy and National Housing Act goals.
 Unless Canada puts serious weight behind improving our supply of homes, we are only virtue signalling.

 Ready to get started?